danielpeter/specfem3d/03_mesh_generation.md

 File which contains the description of the topography and of the interfaces between the different layers of the model, if any.
 The number of spectral elements in the vertical direction within each layer is also defined in this file.

 `NEX_XI`
 The number of spectral elements along one side of the block.
 This number *must* be 8 $\times$ a multiple of $\nprocxi$ defined below.
-Based upon benchmarks against semi-analytical discrete wavenumber synthetic seismograms (Dimitri Komatitsch et al. 2004), determined that a $\nexxi=288$ run is accurate to a shortest period of roughly 2 s.
-Therefore, since accuracy is determined by the number of grid points per shortest wavelength, for any particular value of $\nexxi$ the simulation will be accurate to a shortest period determined by $$\mbox{shortest period (s)}=(288/\nexxi)\times2.\label{eq:shortest_period}$$ The number of grid points in each orthogonal direction of the reference element, i.e., the number of Gauss-Lobatto-Legendre points, is determined by `NGLLX` in the `constants.h` file.
+Based upon benchmarks against semi-analytical discrete wavenumber synthetic seismograms, (Dimitri Komatitsch et al. 2004) determined that a $\nexxi=288$ run for a 516 km x 507 km mesh is accurate to a shortest period of roughly 2 s.
+Therefore, since accuracy is determined by the number of grid points per shortest wavelength, for any particular value of $\nexxi$ the simulation with a mesh extent $\Delta$ (in km) will be accurate approximately to a shortest period determined by $$\mbox{shortest period (s)}=2. \times \frac{288}{\nexxi} \times \frac{\Delta}{500km}\label{eq:shortest_period}$$ This estimate also depends on the velocity model.
+Therefore, the binary `xgenerate_databases` calculates a minimum period resolved by the chosen mesh discretization and velocity model, output into the file `OUTPUT_FILES/output_generate_databases.txt`.

+The number of grid points in each orthogonal direction of the reference element, i.e., the number of Gauss-Lobatto-Legendre points, is determined by `NGLLX` in the `setup/constants.h` file.
 We generally use $\mbox{\texttt{NGLLX\/}}=5$, for a total of $5^{3}=125$ points per elements.
-We suggest not to change this value.
+We suggest this value as it represents a fair trade-off between element deformations to adapt to topographic variations and numerical accuracy.

 `NEX_ETA`
 The number of spectral elements along the other side of the block.
 This number *must* be 8 $\times$ a multiple of $\nproceta$ defined below.